 - To examine the accident claims

-- Examine insurance policies and coverage
+- Examining insurance policies and coverage

 - Taking care of any accident victims’ settlements or payments

-- Examine the medical record
+- Examining the medical records

 What Documents do Adjusters Need?

-Claim adjusters work for insurance companies to assist them in understanding what happened in an accident and how much they may have to payout under their policies.
+Claim adjusters work for insurance companies to assist them in understanding what happened in an accident and how much they may have to pay out under their policies.
 Insurance adjusters look for several things during their investigation, including evidence of the crash, injuries, treatment proof, and evidence of being at fault.
-To support their work on a claim, adjusters will need the following
+To support their work on a claim, adjusters will need the following.

 - Witness testimony report